First electric Ferrari faster than original: 'It absolutely decimated it'

 (CNN)Purists may be horrified by the thought of an electric Ferrari, but can speed win them over?

-After thousands of hours of restoring and modernizing one of Ferrari's luxury sports car, Californian Eric Hutchinson accomplished the unthinkable and created the very first -- and, as it turns out, fastest -- electric 1978 Ferrari 308 GTS.
+After thousands of hours of restoring and modernizing one of Ferrari's luxury sports car, Californian Eric Hutchison accomplished the unthinkable and created the very first -- and, as it turns out, fastest -- electric 1978 Ferrari 308 GTS.

-"I really was dying to know how this 308 compared to a stock 308," Hutchinson, of electric car conversion specialist Electric GT, tells CNN Supercharged.
+"I really was dying to know how this 308 compared to a stock 308," Hutchison, of electric car conversion specialist Electric GT, tells CNN Supercharged.

 "We had a professional driver drive both cars in a timed environment on the same track -- about a mile and a half -- and the professional driver did that lap in 1:26 with a gas Ferrari."

-Next up was Hutchinson's electric creation.
+Next up was Hutchison's electric creation.

 "The electric car absolutely decimated the gas car," he says.